How delivery drone SAHAS envisions disruptions in last-mile delivery

 The market size for drones varies greatly, depending on market segments.
 Goldman Sachs estimates a $100 billion market opportunity for drones by 2020.
 Growth within the transport and delivery space is expected to be $13 billion.
-The market for UAV is expected to grow from $49 billion by 2023.
+Therefore, the market for UAV is expected to grow from $49 billion by 2023.

 Today’s industrial and supply chain management organizations are in the midst of a challenging yet exciting economic environment.
-They are wrestling with a new and expanded market and competitive forces present in the U.S. and, for the first time in years, many other global economies.
-Because of these mostly robust economic conditions, many companies are seeking new ways to be more efficient in the way they operate, how they serve customers, and sometimes their customers’ customers.
-Many progressive firms are looking at alternate methods to deliver select goods to partners and customers.
+Also, they are wrestling with a new and expanded market and competitive forces present in the U.S., for the first time in years.
+Because of these mostly robust economic conditions, many companies are seeking new ways to be more efficient in the way they operate, how they serve customers, and sometimes their customers.
+So, many progressive firms are looking at alternate methods to deliver select goods to partners and customers.

 Unmanned aerial vehicles (UAVs) are emerging as a new medical tool that can help mitigate logistical problems and make health-care distribution more accessible.
 Experts are considering various possible applications for drones, from carrying disaster relief aid to transporting transplant organs and blood samples.
 Drones have the capacity to carry modest payloads and can transport them quickly to their destination.

-Dronitech, a drone manufacturing, services & flying training company based in India, recently launched the delivery drone “SAHAS” to deliver emergency supplies to disaster-affected areas.
+Dronitech, a drone manufacturing, services & flying training company based in India, recently launched the delivery drone SAHAS to deliver emergency supplies to disaster-affected areas.
 SAHAS drone has great potential in making the transport of vaccines or medical aids faster with the payload capacity of 2 KGs.
 They are able to help in circumstances when the time is crucial; for example, in situations requiring urgent responses, during disasters or medical emergencies.
-It’s resilient design and structure keeps your payload secured for drop-off and improves the efficiency of logistics.
+Its resilient design and structure keep your payload secured for drop-off and improves the efficiency of logistics.
 This drone is completely autonomous and easy to operate.